-The social work program at Kansas State University delivers a curriculum that stems from its mission and goals and reflects the mission of the university and is also designed to reflect the standards for baccalaureate social work programs accredited by the Council on Social Work Education.
-The curriculum is developed around the premise that students progress along a learning continuum from knowing, to understanding, to doing and this is reflected in the way that the courses are sequenced.
-More specifically, faculty assume that (1) there is a hierarchy of learning that begins with the ability to recognize and describe knowledge, values, and skills, (2) students can best incorporate new information by examining it in terms of their own life experiences, (3) students are capable of examining their own values, beliefs, and experiences within a context of support and acceptance, and (4) as students progress through the curriculum they are able to demonstrate skills, clarify their values, and apply knowledge by direct application to actual problems and situations.
+The social work program at Kansas State University delivers a curriculum that stems from its mission and goals and reflects the mission of the university and is also designed to reflect the standards for social work programs accredited by the Council on Social Work Education.
+The courses designed for the Central Kansas MSW Collaboration have been reviewed and approved for graduate credit in accordance with university procedures.
+The entire social work curriculum is developed around the premise that students' progress along a learning continuum from knowing, to understanding, to doing and this is reflected in the way that the courses are sequenced.
+More specifically, faculty assume that (1) there is a hierarchy of learning that begins with the ability to recognize and describe knowledge, values, and skills, (2) students can best incorporate new information by examining it in terms of their own life experiences, (3) students are capable of examining their own values, beliefs, and experiences within a context of support and acceptance, and (4) as students' progress through the curriculum they are able to demonstrate skills, clarify their values, and apply knowledge by direct application to actual problems and situations.

 Generalist practice is grounded in the liberal arts and the person-in-environment framework.
-To promote human and social well-being, generalist practitioners use a range of prevention and intervention methods in their practice with diverse individuals, families, groups, organizations, and communities based on scientific inquiry and best practices.
+To promote human and social well-being, generalist practitioners use a range of prevention and intervention methods in their practice with diverse individuals, families, groups organizations, and communities based on scientific inquiry and best practices.
 The generalist practitioner identifies with the social work profession and applies ethical principles and critical thinking in practice at the micro, mezzo, and macro levels.
 Generalist practitioners engage diversity in their practice and advocate for human rights and social and economic justice.
 They recognize, support, and build on the strengths and resiliency of all human beings.
 They engage in research-informed practice and are proactive in responding to the impact of context on professional practice.

-In order to fulfill our program's mission to graduate competent and ethical social workers students must have a strong foundation in generalist practice.
 Generalist social work practice in the Social Work Program at Kansas State University is defined as engaging individuals, families, groups, communities, and organizations for the purpose of enhancing transactions between them and their social environments.
-Students who enter the program move through a series of courses and experiences designed to enable them to assume entry-level professional social work roles in a variety of settings and locations and with diverse clientele.
+Students who enter the program move through a series of courses and experiences designed to enable them to apply entry-level professional social work skills in a variety of field practicum settings and locations and with diverse clientele.
 Generalist social work practice assumes a value and ethical stance consistent with the NASW Code of Ethics.

-We further define a generalist practitioner as a social worker who is able to assess clients and their situations while recognizing that the human condition is characterized by both strengths and limitations.
+We further define a generalist practitioner as a social worker who can assess clients and their situations while recognizing that the human condition is characterized by both strengths and limitations.
 The ecological systems perspective frames the "lens" through which the generalist practitioner views clients and their environments and makes these assessments.
 The basic skill set of the generalist practitioner includes the ability to recognize social injustice and engage the client and community in ways to ameliorate the effects of this injustice.
-Generalist practitioners are able to both assess and appreciate diversity among their clientele, recognizing that the diversity among us creates both challenges and opportunities for individual and societal growth.
-(See Appendix A for full list of courses and descriptions)
+Generalist practitioners can both assess and appreciate diversity among their clientele, recognizing that the diversity among us creates both challenges and opportunities for individual and societal growth.
+(See A for list of graduate courses and descriptions)